The Real Poop

-William Carlos Williams was a doctor; Henry David Thoreau worked for a time as a handyman on Ralph Waldo Emerson's estate; Robert Frost was a farmer before he began seeing frequent publication of his work.
+William Carlos Williams was a pediatrician; Henry David Thoreau worked for a time as a handyman on Ralph Waldo Emerson's estate; Robert Frost was a farmer before he began seeing frequent publication of his work.

 And let's face it—some people simply would rather write about their feelings all day than fix someone's toilet or file a TPS report.
-It certainly isn't the safest bet to make financially, but the fulfillment and peace of mind that come from successfully putting down something as beautiful as "To His Coy Mistress" or "When I Consider How My Light is Spent" is unparalleled in human endeavors.
-Empires fall, statues crumble, but poetry remains.
-As Shakespeare wrote so well in his "Sonnet 18","So long as men can breathe, or eyes can see, / So long lives this, and this gives life to thee."
-So what do you say?
-Feel like becoming immortal?
+It certainly isn't the safest financial bet to make, but the fulfillment and peace of mind that comes from successfully putting down something as beautiful as To His Coy Mistress or consequential as The Road Not Taken is unparalleled in human endeavors.